Disallowance and reservation in Canada

 Disallowance and reservation are historical constitutional powers in Canada that act as a mechanism to delay or overrule legislation passed by Parliament or a provincial legislature.
-In contemporary Canadian history, disallowance is an authority granted to the governor general in council (federal cabinet) to invalidate an enactment passed by a provincial legislature.
-Reservation is an authority granted to the lieutenant governor to withhold royal assent from a bill which has been passed by a provincial legislature.
-The bill is then "reserved" for consideration by the federal cabinet.
+In contemporary Canadian history, disallowance is an authority granted to the governor general in council (federal cabinet) to invalidate an act (also called a "statute") passed by a provincial legislature.
+Reservation is an authority granted to the lieutenant governor to withhold royal assent from a bill which has been passed by a provincial legislature; the bill is then "reserved" for consideration by the federal cabinet.

-In Canadian constitutional law, the powers of reservation and disallowance of federal legislation still formally remain in place in Sections 55 and 56 of the Constitution Act, 1867, and are extended to provincial legislation by Section 90.
-The initial intent of disallowance, and its practice for the first few years of Confederation, was considered a means of ensuring constitutional compliance.
+In Canadian constitutional law, the powers of reservation and disallowance of federal legislation formally remain in place in section 55 and section 56 of the Constitution Act, 1867, and are extended to provincial legislation by section 90.
+The initial intent of disallowance, and its practice for the first few years of Confederation, was considered a means of ensuring parliament enacted legislation compliant with the constitution.

 Since Confederation in 1867, the Government of the United Kingdom has only disallowed one federal law, while the government of Canada has disallowed 112 provincial laws, with the most recent instance occurring in 1943 when Alberta's law that limited land sales to Hutterites and other "enemy aliens" was invalidated.
 The power of reservation has been exercised 21 times by the governor general, all before 1878, and 70 times by various lieutenant governors, with the most recent case in Saskatchewan in 1961 when the lieutenant governor reserved assent on a bill related to mining contracts.

 General principles

 Canada is a federation with eleven components: the national Government of Canada and ten provincial governments.
 These eleven governments derive their authority from the Constitution of Canada.
 There are also three territorial governments in the far north, which exercise powers delegated by the federal Parliament.
 Each jurisdiction is generally independent from the others in its realm of legislative authority.
-The division of powers between the federal government and the provincial governments is based on the principle of exhaustive distribution: all legal issues are assigned to either the federal Parliament or the provincial Legislatures.
+The division of powers between the federal government and the provincial governments is based on the principle of exhaustive distribution: all legal issues are assigned to either the federal Parliament or the provincial legislatures.
 In Canada, Parliament is composed of two legislative chambers, the elected House of Commons and the appointed Senate, and together with the Governor General acting as the representative of the Crown.
-In provinces, the Legislature is composed of one chamber, an elected group of representatives, overseen by the Lieutenant Governor appointed by the Governor General on the advice of the federal government, with the duty of acting as the representative of the Crown for the province.
+In provinces, the legislature is composed of one chamber, an elected group of representatives, overseen by the Lieutenant Governor appointed by the Governor General on the advice of the federal government, with the duty of acting as the representative of the Crown for the province.
 Once a bill has passed through the chamber(s), the bill is presented to the governor-general (or lieutenant governor) for assent on the Sovereign's behalf.